 One major trouble with this is that as we’ve seen, many scientific claims owe their credibility to non-perceptual evidence from experimental equipment or computer simulations.
 Now I want to take up a second difficulty which can be appreciated by considering how two different sorts of evidence were used to support the credibility of General Relativity Theory (GRT).
 The first consisted of photographic plates, some of which were exposed to starlight at night, and others, during a solar eclipse.
 The second consisted of records of telescope sightings of Mercury on its way around the sun.
 Although both kinds of evidence were used to evaluate one and the same theory, the support they provided for it cannot be informatively represented as instantiating one and the same confirmation relation, let alone a two term one.
 The starlight photographs were used to compare GRT to Newtonian predictions about the path of light passing near the sun.
 Their interpretation required measurements of distances between spots on the photographic plates, calculations of the deflection of starlight passing near the sun from differences between relative positions of spots on eclipse and nighttime plates, and comparisons of deflection estimates to predicted values.
 The telescope data was used to evaluate GRT and Newtonian predictions about the perihelion of Mercury.
 In both cases the evidence supported GRT by favoring its predictions.
 In addition to different calculations involving different background assumptions and mathematical techniques, different pieces of equipment were needed, and different physical adjustments and manipulations were required to promote the reliability of their data.
 These data bear on the credibility of GRT by way of different, indirect connections.
 The natures and the heterogeneity of such connections are ignored by hypothetico-deductive and other received general accounts of confirmation.
 And similarly for a great many other cases.

 The pursuit of a two term relation of confirmation whose analysis will explain for every case what it is for evidence to make a claim credible tends to distract epistemologists from issues analogous to those that are obscured by the pursuit of a single relation whose analysis can distinguish causal from non-causal co-occurances of events.
 Among these are questions about intermediate links between causal influences and their effects, differences in strengths and degrees of importance of causal factors in cases where two or more factors contribute to the same effect, and the ways in which some effects can be produced in the absence of one or more of their normal causes.
 Such questions arise in connection with a great many scientific investigations.
-To illustrate, shingles presents itself as a collection of symptoms including, most notably, a painful band of rash caused by the chicken pox virus, varicella zoster.
+To illustrate, shingles presents itself as a collection of symptoms including, most notably, a painful band of rash, They are caused by the chicken pox virus, varicella zoster.
 The virus typically produces them only after remaining dormant in neural tissue for years after the original bout of chicken pox subsides.
 Instead of closing the books on shingles once they had identified the virus as its cause, investigators looked for intermediate and supplementary causal factors to explain how it survives while dormant, what inhibits, and what promotes its activation, and where in the causal process physicians could intervene to control it.
 This research raises questions about whether or how factors that are present in the virus from the outset help explain its survival, activation, and rash production, and whether the same account of causality (e.g., interventionist, mechanistic, pragmatic law, etc.) illuminates the explanation of every stage in the process.
 Such questions are obscured in standard philosophical literature on causality by the analog of idea 5 above.